AdaCore/spark2014/docs/lrm/source/packages.rst

        with Abstract_State => ((A with Part_Of => P.Pub.R),
                                (B with Part_Of => P.Pub.S))
     is
-       X : T  -- visible variable which is part of state abstraction P.Pub.R. with Part_Of => P.Pub.R;
+       X : T  -- visible variable which is a constituent of P.Pub.R. with Part_Of => P.Pub.R;
     end P.Priv;